nrwl/nx/docs/shared/packages/jest/jest-plugin.md

 ### Performance in CI

-Typically, in CI it's recommended to use `nx affected --target=test --parallel=[# CPUs] -- --runInBand` for the best performance.
+Typically, in CI it's recommended to use `nx affected -t test --parallel=[# CPUs] -- --runInBand` for the best performance.

 This is because each [jest process creates a workers based on system resources](https://jestjs.io/docs/cli#--maxworkersnumstring), running multiple projects via nx and using jest workers will create too many process overall causing the system to run slower than desired.
 Using the `--runInBand` flag tells jest to run in a single process.